 So let’s look at what’s involved in the planning stage of your blog post…

-Structure your Blog Post
+The Structure of your Blog Post

 Structuring your blog posts is extremely important, not only for readability purposes but because you want to maximise your posts potential every time you put one out there.